-- Customized Data Collection: The second area looks at the data collection process.
+- Customized Data Collection: The second area looks at the data collection process and how this leads to better FNOL.
 This includes being able to specify what information you need, along with implementing basic data quality checks.
 This assumes the call center enters the data into their own system.

 However, some insurers prefer direct entry in their own database.
 This brings up another level of customization.
 Can the call center establish a secure login to your in-house system, allowing them to enter the data directly into your database?
 This requires a stable internet connection, robust security software, and highly trained staff to navigate systems.